Livesport

-Livesport Ltd. is a Czech based media and technology company headquartered in Prague, founded in 2006 by Martin Hájek and Jiří Mareš.
-Livesport provides websites and mobile apps with live scores, sports news, statistics and other information from over 35 major sports.
+Livesport Ltd. is a Czech media and technology company headquartered in Prague and founded in 2006 by Martin Hájek and Jiří Mareš.
+Livesport provides websites and mobile apps with live scores, sports news, statistics, and other information from over 35 major sports.
 Livesport's flagship product, the Flashscore network, is visited by approximately 100 million monthly users.

 The history and the present

 In April 2006, the company launched Livesport.cz, its first local project providing instant live scores.
-Livesport then began to expand its service to other countries and also launched a global service Flashscore.com which gave its name to the entire Flashscore network.
+Livesport then began to expand its service to other countries and also launched a global service, Flashscore.com, which gave its name to the entire Flashscore network.
 As of 2021, Livesport operates in 46 countries.

 In October 2013, Livesport released the first version of its Flashscore mobile app for iOS and, in 2014, also for Android.
 As of 2021, mobile apps developed by Livesport have been globally downloaded by more than 100 million users.

 In January 2023, Pavel Krbec became the CEO of the company.